 Top investors typically hold a well-diversified portfolio which protects them against economic downturns and swings.
 It is a well-known fact that real estate is the top safe investment because there will always be a demand for it.
 And with real-estate crowdfunding platforms now well-established, everyone can get a slice of the pie.
 What is perhaps less well-known is that many of these top investors also invest considerably in art.

-Through the magic of crowdfunding platforms, we more common mortals have the chance to get in on the art investment game, in fact, I’ve just invested in my first piece of art through the Housers platform.
+My first investment in a piece of art was conducted through the Housers platform.
 This is also the first art piece that Housers have made available for investment.

-So what’s the case for this first art investment opportunity?
+So what was the case for this first art investment opportunity?

 - Buy-to-sell, meaning it will be bought with a clear intent to resell at a higher price within a predefined time frame.